Skip to main content

 Mental Health and Marginalized Communities

-• Up to 75 percent of youth in the juvenile justice system, who are disproportionately from racial and ethnic minorities, have mental health disorders.
+• Up to 75 percent of youth in the juvenile justice system who are disproportionately from racial and ethnic minorities have mental health disorders.

-Factors contributing to mental health disparities among marginalized communities include limitations to health care access and negative perceptions about mental health treatment.
+Factors contributing to mental health disparities among marginalized communities include limitations to healthcare access and negative perceptions about mental health treatment.

-Poor Access to Mental Health Care Services
+Poor Access to Mental Healthcare Services

 Marginalized communities face many barriers to receiving needed mental health care.
 For one, individuals from these communities are overrepresented in jobs that do not provide health insurance.
-Without health insurance, few can afford any type of mental health care service.
+Without health insurance, few can afford any type of mental healthcare service.

 Therapeutic relationships depend on understanding and comfort.
-A lack of diverse representation in the mental health field can limit both and makes it harder for mental health professionals to understand their patients’ identities and address them openly.
+A lack of diverse representation in the mental health field can limit both and make it harder for mental health professionals to understand their patients’ identities and address them openly.

 Cultural Stigmas and Negative Perceptions About Mental Illness